lafftale1999/lynks_testclient/README.md

 `C:\dev\msys64`

+You can find it here on their website: https://www.msys2.org/

-If MSYS2 is installed elsewhere, update the path inside the setup script.
+> **Note:** If MSYS2 is installed elsewhere, update the path inside the setup script.

 ## 2) Run the setup script (GStreamer + Python bindings)